htrajan/ht-drawsteel/Bestiary/Human Blackguard.md

 **End Effect**

 At the end of their turn, the blackguard can take 5 damage to end one "save ends" effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.

 **Heightened Supernatural Insight**

-The blackguard can target supernatural creatures and objects within 15 squares, even if they don’t have line of effect.
+The blackguard can target supernatural creatures and objects within 15 squares, even if they don't have line of effect.